Azure/azure-migrate-export/documentation/azure-migrate-export.md

 ### PowerShell Modules
 > [!Note]
-> The Azure Migrate Export utility installs modules if they are not present, but we strongly recommend having the modules pre-installed.
+> The Azure Migrate Explore utility installs modules if they are not present, but we strongly recommend having the modules pre-installed.
 > If you are installing these modules for the first time, respond [Y] for yes and [A] for ‘Yes to All” to install the required modules.

-The following modules are needed to run Azure Migrate Export.
+The following modules are needed to run Azure Migrate Explore.
 - Nuget Provider
 - PSGallery
 - PowerShellGet - Command: Install-Module -Name PowerShellGet -Scope CurrentUser -Force -AllowClobber
 - Azure PowerShell - Command: Install-Module -Name Az -Scope CurrentUser -Force -AllowClobber
 - Import Excel -  Command: Install-Module -Name ImportExcel -Scope CurrentUser -Force -AllowClobber

-## Azure Migrate Export Assessment Report Generation Logic
+## Azure Migrate Explore Assessment Report Generation Logic
 The assessment logic for each type of workload is as below:
 ### SQL Assessment
 SQL assessment is a three-step process: